yokolet/new-note/algo/arrays/2023-01-31-the-latest-time-to-catch-a-bus.md

 ## How to Solve
 The combination of two pointers and greedy approach is used here.
 As the problem mentions, the given arrays are not always sorted.
-The solution starts from sorting both buses and passengers arrays in an ascending order.
+The solution starts from sorting both buses and passengers arrays in the ascending order.
 Then, use one pointer for a bus and another pointer for a passenger.
 A number of passengers can be incremented as far as the count is less than the given capacity.
 The counting stops whether the passenger time becomes greater than the current bus time or the count exceeds the capacity.